Mark Daou: Early life and education

-Mark Daou was born in Sidon, to a family which originates from the village of Zar’un, in the Matn Region.
+Mark Daou was born in Sidon, to a family which originates from the village of Zaraaoun, in the Matn Region.
 Daou and his family fled Sidon in 1983 to Choueifat following the Israeli invasion of Lebanon.
 He attended the International School of Choueifat (also known as SABIS).
 Daou became a professional swimmer, and he excelled in nationwide swimming championships and competitions.
 He made it to the national swimming team by age 18 and later participated in three world university championships, and the Arab Games.
 Daou studied business administration at the American University of Beirut (1997-2000).
 He stayed on for an extra year to take courses, eventually enrolling in the sociology graduate program at AUB.
 He eventually went on to earn a master’s degree in political sociology from the London School of Economics (2006-2007).

 Career

 Mark Daou is a public relations expert.
 He was first employed by advertising agency TBWA before moving on to London to complete his master’s degree.
 After graduation, Daou worked with an economic information provider, “Business Monitor international.”
 In 2008, Daou was employed again by TBWA to manage their offices in Yemen and Sudan before moving on to Afghanistan.
 By end of 2010, Daou and several associates founded a new company called RPR, for which he served as CEO.
 Daou eventually bought out his partners and continued to run RPR until he was elected to parliament in 2022.